The Good Samaritan: showing compassion

 - Although the parable then focuses on what it means to love your neighbour, what part should the other half of the law of love play?

-- Do you think there might be a danger that love of our neighbour might become separated from love for God?
+- Do you think for Christians (or others) there might be a danger that love of our neighbour might become separated from love for God?
 Or does that not matter?

-- Are we in danger of trying to encourage people to be good neighbours without recommending the strength and power that comes to do this from being good friends with God?
+- For a Jewish audience, the idea of a Samaritan offering help to a Jew would have been impossible.
+For Christians (or others), is there a danger of using this story to encourage people to be good neighbours without recommending the strength and power that comes to do this from being good friends with God?